NEXMAP/odom_GlobalSprint2017/README.md

 * reviewing and editing ODOM's curriculum and other educational materials
 * reviewing and writing the program's research evaluation plan and tools
-* evaluating and developing the design of our research process
-* evaluating and making suggestions for our planned statistics and graphics generator
+* evaluating and making suggestions for the technology and science behind our planned statistics and graphics generator
 * suggesting and helping us think through architectural and technical issues

 Check out our [issues](ISSUES.md) page for specific requests!

 ## Get involved
+First for more detail about the project, check out materials in [this Google Drive folder](https://drive.google.com/drive/folders/0B8MEcymBo7h8OUpHVkFBOG0xS0E?usp=sharing).
+You might want to start with the [Project overview which I still need to create] and the [Technology Objectives](https://drive.google.com/open?id=1l1jCFNRfb0_I4zldiBTfecxD4fqWlZFUCq8y72VofPg).

+Next join [our slack channel](http://opendataopenminds.slack.com) by asking Elisabeth  either via email (lisard at gmail) or [twitter](https://twitter.com/lisard).

-If you think you can help in any of the areas listed above, check out the particular requests on our [issues](ISSUES.md) page.
-If you don't understand what we are asking for or you want to help in other ways, get in touch with [Elisabeth](link_esylvan).
+If you think you can help, check out the particular requests on our [issues](ISSUES.md) page.
+If you don't understand what we are asking for or you want to help in other ways, get in touch with Elisabeth or just [open a new issue](../../issues).

-If you want to report a problem or suggest an enhancement, you can [open an issue](../../issues) at this github repository or contact [Elisabeth][link_esylvan] by email (lisard gmail) or on [twitter](https://twitter.com/lisard).

-Particularly during the Global Sprint you can hang out, ask questions and share stories in the [STEMMRoleModels room](https://gitter.im/KirstieJane/STEMMRoleModels) on Gitter.

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.